-Typically, when a conversation like this starts, I find a way to quickly exit, but this situation didn’t allow me to escape since we were trying to visit with Steve’s grandma who we only get to see about once every two years.
+Typically, when a conversation like this starts, I find a way to quickly exit, but this situation didn’t allow me to escape since we were trying to visit with Steve’s aging grandma who we only get to see about once every two years.
 Unfortunately, our visit was dominated by this one lady.

 Sometimes I exaggerate a little in my posts for the sake of humor, but this is no exaggeration.
 If anything this is underplayed.
 Here’s how our conversation went (with a few attempts to ignore, avert, and communicate with Steve’s grandma mixed in):